shinyorg/documentation/src/content/docs/music/querying.md

 }
 ```

-On Android, playlists are queried from `MediaStore.Audio.Playlists`.
-On iOS, playlists are queried via `MPMediaQuery.PlaylistsQuery`.
+On Android, playlists are queried from `MediaStore.Audio.Playlists` (merged with locally-stored custom playlists).
+On iOS, playlists are queried via MusicKit `MusicLibraryRequest<Playlist>`.

 ### Get Playlist Tracks